277 Fury vs. 308 Win: Should the Army Go Back to the 308?

 277 Fury Ballistics

-Note: This information comes from the manufacturer and is for informational purposes only.
-The actual ballistics obtained with your firearm can vary considerably from the advertised ballistics.
+Note: This information comes from ammo manufacturers.
+Actual ballistics obtained with your firearm can vary considerably from the advertised ballistics.
 Also, ballistics can vary from lot to lot with the same brand and type load.

 308 Ballistics

-Note: This information comes from the manufacturer and is for informational purposes only.
-The actual ballistics obtained with your firearm can vary considerably from the advertised ballistics.
+Note: This information comes from ammo manufacturers.
+Actual ballistics obtained with your firearm can vary considerably from the advertised ballistics.
 Also, ballistics can vary from lot to lot with the same brand and type load.

 277 Fury Development/History

-Rounds like the 6.8 SPC, 6.5 Grendel, and 300 Blackout all fell short, but these rounds were designed to fit in the AR-15/M4 Carbine, while the 277 Fury took a different approach.
+Rounds like the 6.8 SPC, 6.5 Grendel, and 300 Blackout all fell short, but these rounds were designed to fit in the AR-15/M4 Carbine.

-Although military trials are still ongoing circa December 2023, the new 277 Sig Fury offers American soldiers enhanced long-range capabilities, stopping power, and armor penetration, making a strong case to replace the 5.56 NATO.
+The 277 Fury round can fire with or without a suppressor, and is designed to penetrate modern body armor out to 500 meters.
+Although military trials are still ongoing circa December 2023, the 277 Fury offers American soldiers enhanced long-range capabilities, stopping power, and armor penetration, making a strong case for it replacing 5.56 NATO.

 308 Development/History

-After the Korean War, the US Army started developing a new round to replace the aging 30-06 Springfield and the M1 Garand.
+After the Korean War, the U.S. Army started developing a new round to replace the aging 30-06 Springfield and the M1 Garand.

 Parting Shots: 308 Win vs 277 Fury

 For most civilian shooters, going with the 308 Winchester is the logical choice, thanks to extremely high ammo availability and a lower overall cost.
-To get even better deals, visit our 308 bulk ammo page and save on your next purchase.
+(To get even better deals, visit our 308 bulk ammo page and save on your next purchase.)

 Ammo Comparisons